-8. Forums for Children to Make Changes/Have Their Voice Heard
+Forums for Children to Make Changes/Have Their Voice Heard

-It is useful to ensure young people are part of changing their circumstances and that of the procedures within schools.
-Having a school council and pupil voice and encouraging young people to support changes and develop 'rules of acceptable behaviour' will go far in helping to create a positive ethos in school and one where all young people understand the boundaries of behaviour before it becomes abusive.
-Children should be able to effectively communicate how to improve their school's culture and ethos around acceptable behaviour so that children can feel confident and empowered to identify unacceptable behaviours so that they can be dealt with accordingly and in the longer term eradicated.
+It is useful to ensure children are part of changing their circumstances and that of the procedures within school.
+We have a school council where we encourage pupil voice and encourage children to support changes and develop 'rules of acceptable behaviour' this helps to create a positive ethos in school and one where all children understand the boundaries of behaviour before it becomes abusive.
+In school, Children should be able to effectively communicate how to improve the school's culture and ethos around acceptable behaviour so that they feel confident and empowered to identify unacceptable behaviours that can be dealt with accordingly and in the longer term eradicated.

-9. Partnership Working
+Partnership Working

-Multi agency working can consolidate in house procedures in schools/settings.
+Multi agency working can consolidate in house procedures in school.
 By accessing advice, support and guidance, effective decisions can be made in collaboration to improve outcomes for children who may be at risk of harm.
 Seeking advice and guidance can act as a preventative measure so that the right course of action is taken at the earliest opportunity.
-It is also necessary that the school/setting actively refers concerns/allegations of peer on peer/child on child abuse where necessary to front door services/children's social care and the police where appropriate.
-This is particularly important because peer on peer/child on child abuse can be a complex issue, and even more so where wider safeguarding concerns exist.
+It is also necessary that we actively refer concerns/allegations of child-on-child abuse where necessary to Local Authority Children's Social Care and the police where appropriate.
+This is particularly important because child-on-child abuse can be a complex issue, and even more so where wider safeguarding concerns exist.
 It is often not appropriate for one single agency (where the incident cannot be managed internally) to try to address the issue alone - it requires effective partnership working (Farrer and Co.
-2019).
+2023).

-Schools which excel at tackling bullying (and peer on peer/child on child abuse) have created an ethos of good behaviour where pupils treat one another and the school staff with respect because they know that this is the right way to behave.
+Schools which excel at tackling bullying (child-on-child abuse) have created an ethos of good behaviour where pupils treat one another and the school staff with respect because they know that this is the right way to behave.
 That culture extends beyond the classroom to the corridors, the dining hall, the playground, and beyond the school gates including travel to and from school.
 Values of respect for staff and other pupils, an understanding of the value of education, and a clear understanding of how our actions affect others permeate the whole school environment and are reinforced by staff and older pupils who set a good example to the rest.
 (Preventing and Tackling Bullying 2017).

-10. What is Peer on Peer/Child on Child Abuse?
+What is Peer on Peer/Child on Child Abuse?